kal001/pdashboard/docs/instructions.md

 ## Overview

 PDashboard is a modular dashboard system for operational performance monitoring in industrial environments, optimized for TV display.
-The system was developed for **Jayme da Costa** company and implements all design rules defined in the `dashboard_rules.md` document.

 ## Implemented Features